Quasaur/thoughts/content/BIBLE/Prov/02/THE-SOURCE-OF-WISDOM.md

 > And He watches over the way of His godly ones.

 ## Dataview
-ptopic:: [[topic-WISDOM]]
-source:: 'Proverbs 2:6-8'
-sortedSource:: 'Proverbs 02:06-08'
+alias:: "Passage: Wisdom is the Gift of God" ptopic:: [[topic-WISDOM]] source:: 'Proverbs 2:6-8' sortedSource:: 'Proverbs 02:06-08'